wpcrest2.gif (10772 bytes)

 7. The Secretary shall keep minutes of the meetings of the Society and of the Board of Governors, maintain a roster of members, and, under the direction of the Board, notify members of matters affecting the Society.

-8. The resident shall inspect the book of minutes and other pertinent records maintained by the Secretary at least once every six (6) months to insure their accuracy; he/she shall sign a statement to that effect, to be inserted in the book of minutes.
+8. The President shall inspect the Society minutes and other pertinent records maintained by the Secretary annually to insure their accuracy; he/she shall sign a statement to that effect, to be inserted in the records of the minutes.

-9. The Secretary shall, at the end of the fiscal year, submit a detailed report summarizing the activities over the past year, the names of the officers, the names of the membership, and the names of all graduates and former Cadets currently living in the Society's area of interest.
+9. The Secretary shall, at the end of the fiscal year, submit a detailed report summarizing the activities over the past year, the names of the officers and the names of the membership.
 The names of the officers of the Society and their functions shall be sent to the Association of Graduates, West Point, New York, immediately following the annual election.

-11.a.
-The Treasurer shall have charge of the funds fo the Society and shall make a report of the same at the Annual Organization Meeting of the Society.
-The President shall designate two (2) members of the Board, other than the Treasurer, to audit the accounts of the Treasurer between March 31st and the Annual Organization Meeting.
-The auditors shall report their findings at the Annual Organization Meeting.
+10.a.
+The Treasurer shall have charge of the funds of the Society and shall make a report of the same annually to members of the Society.
+The President shall designate one member of the Board, other than the Treasurer, and a non-Board WPSMI Society member to audit the accounts of the Treasurer annually.
+The auditors shall report the findings annually to the Board of Governors and to Regular Members.
+The Treasurer’s annual report and the audit report can be communicated to Society members at the Annual Organization Meeting or via written or electronic communication.

 SECTION IV